desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 - {@link Binding.matches}
 - {@link Binding.equals}

-> **Note:** These methods only support _direct_ comparisons using the `===` operator, and there are no further methods for other comparisons like greater-than, less-than, etc. These are left out on purpose: since the primary task of the view is to determine what the app UI _looks like_, business logic should ideally be kept out of the view.
-If it seems like it would be useful to have the ability to compare bound values directly, this is usually an indication that business logic is leaking into the view — consider adding such code to the activity (or view composite) instead, or use a dedicated view model.
+> **Note:** These methods only support _direct_ comparisons using the `===` operator, and there are no further methods for other comparisons like greater-than, less-than, etc. These are left out on purpose, to avoid adding business logic in the wrong place.
+If it seems like it would be useful to have comparative bindings, this is usually an indication that business logic is leaking into the view — consider adding such code to the activity (or view composite) instead, or use a dedicated view model.

 ## Binding to text values and formatted strings {#text}